 An Islamic religious group took exception to what he said and reportedly put out a million-dollar contract on his life.
 Members of the religious group also threatened the publisher and others who had a part in publishing the book.

 Rushdie had to hide out for years, during which he had plenty of time to think about free speech (see below).

-Although some censorship has recently come from the political left, most censorship efforts are spearheaded by conservative religious and political groups who feel that the content of some books (and many movies and TV programs) undermine their beliefs and values — values that are not necessarily shared by the majority of society.
+Although some censorship has recently come from the political left, most censorship efforts are spearheaded by conservative religious and political groups who feel that the content of some books (and many movies and TV programs) undermine their beliefs and values — values that are not necessarily shared by the majority.

 These censorship efforts are now directed at school boards, where these groups are often successful in getting certain books removed from the shelves of libraries and from teachers' reading lists.

 Textbook orders represent millions of dollars in sales for book publishers.
-Consequently, publishers are quite sensitive to what consumers (primarily school boards that have control over book selection) want and don't want.
+Consequently, publishers are quite sensitive to what consumers (primarily school boards) want and don't want.

 Some groups — primarily conservative religious groups — have made major efforts to get control of some school boards so that they can eliminate readings that are not consistent with their views.

 After feedback from school boards, publishers sometimes "suggest" to their authors that sections of their manuscripts be added, deleted, or altered.
 This has been a particular issue with history, social studies, and biology textbooks.
 Theories of creation and sexual information have been major issues.

 The state of Texas has been especially active in this regard.
 Being one of the largest purchasers of textbooks, books that are and are not adopted can represent millions of dollars in revenue — enough to pressure some publishers to "rephrase" contentious issues.